sbt/sbt-jni/README.md

 Real-world use-cases of sbt-jni include:

 - [serial communication library for scala](https://jodersky.github.io/flow)

+## Requirements and Dependencies

+- projects using `JniLoad` must use Scala versions 2.11 or 2.12
+- only POSIX platforms are supported (actually, any platform that has the `uname` command available)

+The goal of sbt-jni is to be the least intrusive possible.
+No transitive dependencies are added to projects using any plugin (some dependencies are added to the `provided` configuration, however these do not affect any downstream projects).

 ## Building
 Both the macro library (`sbt-jni-macros`) and the sbt plugins (`sbt-jni`) are published.
 This project uses sbt-doge to allow cross-building on a per-project basis: